clojure-expectations/clojure-test/README.md

 You can run the negative tests as well if you modify one line of `test.cljc`, see the comments below the line containing `(def humane-test-output?`.

-#### Clojurescript REPL
+#### ClojureScript REPL

 It can be handy to try things in a REPL.
-You can run a REPL for Clojurescript by doing:
+You can run a REPL for ClojureScript by doing:
 ```clojure
 $ planck --compile-opts planckopts.edn -c `clojure -Spath -A:humane` -r